jamestq/fcc-backend-project/README.md

 ## File Metadata Microservice

 When submitting a file, a JSON object with the <code>name</code>, <code>type</code>, and <code>size</code> (in bytes) properties are returned.
-<br></br>
-This is the code for the Back End Development and APIs projects by FCC.

-Link to the projects' page: https://www.freecodecamp.org/learn/back-end-development-and-apis#back-end-development-and-apis-projectsi